 While content about the 2016 Mars movie will probably mention its main protagonists Rei Kashino and Makio Kirishima.

 All these words are co-occurring keywords and phrases.
 It’s a type of content that is semantically related to the main keyword, but that doesn’t contain the keyword itself.
 This might include synonyms but often expands on that because they clarify the knowledge of the term, instead of saying the same thing differently.
 Search engine spiders scan your content for these related terms to paint a picture about the nature of your page.
-This way, it can correctly index the page, ie. file under [planet Mars], not [Mars the candy bar].
+This way, by semantically linking entities, it can correctly index the page, ie. file under [planet Mars], not [Mars the candy bar].

 Optimize for phrase-based indexing

 Over the years, Google was awarded several patents that suggested the development of a phrase-based indexing system and systems using word co-occurrence to improve the clustering of topics.
 This information retrieval system uses phrases to index, retrieve, organize and describe content.
 By analyzing the context surrounding an entity – meaning all the phrases that are commonly connected to an entity – Google can truly understand what a piece of content is about.

 That might sound complex, but it is something you can optimize for.
 And you are probably already doing that – to a certain extent.
 First, do keyword research to uncover the terms people generally search for and keep search intent in your mind at all times.
 After that, provide context in your articles.

 When writing about an entity in your content, it makes a lot of sense to give search engines – and readers for that matter – as much context as possible.
 Use every meaningful sentence you can think of.
 This way, you can take away any doubt about the meaning of your content.